Top 10 Programming Languages to Learn in 2026

 Salary: Rs 6-12 lakh entry, Rs 15-35 lakh experienced.

-C# powers Unity, which means it powers most mobile games and a huge chunk of indie/mid-tier gaming.
-The Indian gaming market is expected to pass $7 billion by 2026, and Unity is the engine behind the majority of that.
-Beyond gaming, C# and .NET handle enterprise web apps (ASP.NET Core), desktop apps (MAUI), and cloud services (Azure Functions).
-LINQ is still one of the most elegant query features in any language — once you've used it, going back to manual data manipulation feels painful.
-Blazor lets you build web UIs in C# instead of JavaScript, which some people find liberating.
-With .NET now fully cross-platform, the old "Windows only" stigma doesn't apply anymore, though the ecosystem still skews toward Microsoft shops.
-Indian enterprises in banking, insurance, and government services use .NET heavily.
+C# powers Unity, and therefore most mobile games and much of the indie/mid-tier scene — relevant given India's gaming market is projected past $7 billion by 2026.
+Beyond games it covers enterprise web (ASP.NET Core), desktop (MAUI), and cloud (Azure Functions).
+LINQ is still one of the most elegant query features in any language, and Blazor lets you write web UI in C# instead of JavaScript.
+With .NET fully cross-platform, the old "Windows only" tag no longer holds, though the ecosystem still leans toward Microsoft shops — and Indian banking, insurance, and government services use .NET heavily.

 Salary: Rs 5-10 lakh entry, Rs 15-30 lakh experienced.

-SQL is the oldest language on this list (1970s) and still one of the most valuable.
-Every application stores data.
-Every data analyst, backend developer, and data engineer needs SQL.
-I've seen senior developers who can write beautiful React code but struggle to write a moderately complex JOIN query — don't be that person.
-Tools like dbt have brought real software engineering practices to SQL workflows, treating queries as testable, version-controlled transformations.
-ORMs like Prisma, SQLAlchemy, and JOOQ generate SQL under the hood, but companies still expect you to understand query performance, indexing, and join strategies.
-SQL alone isn't a job title, but SQL combined with anything else on this list makes you noticeably more hirable.
+SQL is the oldest language here (1970s) and still one of the most valuable — every app stores data, and every analyst, backend dev, and data engineer needs it.
+I've met senior developers who write beautiful React but stumble on a moderately complex JOIN; don't be that person. dbt has brought version-controlled, testable engineering practices to SQL, and ORMs like Prisma, SQLAlchemy, and JOOQ generate it under the hood — but companies still expect you to understand indexing, query performance, and join strategy.
+SQL isn't a job title on its own; SQL plus anything else on this list makes you noticeably more hirable.

 SELECT category, COUNT(*) as post_count